MicrosoftDocs/fabric-docs/docs/real-time-analytics/kusto-query-set.md

 ---
-title: Query data in a KQL Queryset in Real-Time Analytics
+title: Query data in a KQL queryset in Real-Time Analytics
-description: Learn how to use the KQL Queryset to query the data in your KQL database. ms.reviewer: tzgitlin
+description: Learn how to use the KQL queryset to query the data in your KQL database. ms.reviewer: tzgitlin
 author: YaelSchuster
 ms.author: yaschust